 If you want to prevent too many tasks from running at once or to prevent

-datastore contention, you use
+datastore contention, use

-The following samples shows how to set
+The following sample shows how to set

 max_concurrent_requests to limit